ErickdeOliveiraGarcia/selenium-java-advanced-framework/README.md

 ```bash
 allure serve allure-results
 ```
 Alternatively, you can access the automatically generated Allure Report via GitHub Pages, which is deployed to the `allure-reports` branch.
-The link is typically: `https://Erick-oGarcia.github.io/JavaTestMatrix/` (ensure GitHub Pages is configured to serve from the `allure-reports` branch in your repository settings).
+The link is typically: `https://Erick-oGarcia.github.io/JavaTestMatrix/`

 ![Allure Report Screenshot](assets/img.png)